 There are other Appendices (D, E, F) that may be required by the state for the applicant to be evaluated for proper coverage.
-These can be downloaded from https://coverva.org/en/materials.
+These can be downloaded from https://coverva.dmas.virginia.gov/partners/materials/.

-Appendix D is currently required if someone is disabled, over 65, has Medicare, or is in need of long term care services.
-[This collects the additional information needed for someone to be considered for ABD Medicaid - which is coverage for the Aged, Blind, or Disabled].
+Appendix D is needed if someone applying is disabled, has Medicare, is age 65 or older, or is in need of long term care services (nursing facility or community based care).
+[This collects the additional information needed for someone to be considered for ABD Medicaid - which is coverage for the Aged, Blind, or Disabled.]

 Appendix E is used to evaluate individuals for Medically Needy Spenddown.
 This is when an individual is over income for a coverage program, but is incurring medical bills and would like to be evaluated based on income, resources and medical expenses.
-If their bills get high enough, they may qualify for coverage.
+If their bills get high enough, they may qualify for temporary coverage.
 Note: Applicants cannot spenddown for coverage in FAMIS, FAMIS MOMS, FAMIS Prenatal Coverage, LIFC, or Medicaid Expansion for Adults.

-Appendix F is used by applicants for Medicaid Expansion for Adults (ages 19-64) who need long term care services and supports (nursing home care and community based care.
+Appendix F is used by applicants for Medicaid Expansion for Adults (ages 19-64) who need long term care services and supports (nursing home care and community based care).